 With the economy prospering and consumers flowing confidently into the new year, retail trends are scoring high in the opening days of 2019.
 Though giant retailers, such as Sears, have succumbed to the struggle.
 Others have still found a way to not bite the dust and flourish, while still finding their niche market.
 Yes, it’s no question that online sales have impacted physical store retail space.
 Many brick + mortar stores are thriving into the future.

 Here is the main question at stake: Are you doing enough?
 Are your applications meeting the needs of your customers?
 Retailers need software solutions that meet the challenges of a rapidly evolving, ultra-competitive industry.
 These individuals are asking for resources to help win over customers and keep their overarching status.
 ISVs need a deep understanding of the industry.
 They also require the ability to develop applications that retailers can utilize to execute their business strategies.
-Make note of these four retail challenges to address when creating the necessary software for the job.
+Make note of these five retail challenges to address when creating the necessary software for the job.

 Whether you identify as an ISV or VAR, you’ll come to find that the growth of your business can be a double ended sword.
 Though your business may be collecting a following and sales are picking up swiftly, there’s also a fear in that impaling you as you get started.
 No matter what your size, growth can resemble a nightmare, but it doesn’t have to be like that all the time.
 Follow these 4 steps for guiding your sales staff down the right direction, if chaos were to ever strike.